 To check the security settings of a PDF form:

-You can fill PDF versions of certain IRS tax forms onscreen with any Acrobat product, available from the IRS on the Small Business Resource Guide CD-ROM 2002.
-To obtain the Small Business Resource Guide CD-ROM 2002, call the IRS at 800-829-3676 and request IRS Publication 3207, or visit the IRS website.
+You can fill PDF versions of certain tax forms issued by the US Internal Revenue Service (IRS) onscreen with any Acrobat product available from the IRS on the Small Business Resource Guide CD-ROM 2002.
+To obtain the Small Business Resource Guide CD-ROM 2002, call the IRS and request IRS Publication 3207 or visit the IRS website.

 Note: You cannot electronically submit filled PDF forms to the IRS.
-However, the IRS now provides rights-enabled PDF forms so you can save filled form information using Adobe Reader.
+However, the IRS now provides rights-enabled PDF forms, so you can save filled form information using Adobe Acrobat Reader.